CSC207-UofT/course-project-group-044/design-document.md

 <!-- A description of any major design decisions your group has made (along with brief explanations of why you made them). -->

+For persistence, we have decided to use the Java Persistence API in tandem with SpringBoot.
+Our original specification required persistence to a database; the JPA and Spring Framework provide an effective way to support this requirement with Clean Architecture.
+Since the entities involved map nautrally to a relational database, we don't need to specify a database schema explicitly in this approach; it suffices to annotate our entity classes.
+Similarly, since much of the application logic follows a standard CRUD model, making use of the Spring Framework's Repository interface allows reducing boilerplate while maintaining Clean Architecture.
+In addition, the combination will ease the devleopment of a web frontend.

 # Clean Architecture

 <!-- A brief description of how your project adheres to Clean Architecture (if you notice a violation and aren't sure how to fix it, talk about that too!) -->